Valantina Abu Oqsa: Early life

-She was born in Mi'ilya village, in the Upper Galilee, north of Israel, on December 3, 1967.
-She lives in Haifa with her husband and children.
+Abu Oqsa was born in Mi'ilya village, in the Upper Galilee, in the north of Israel, on 3 December 1967.
+She lives in Haifa, Israel, with her husband and children.

 Career

-Valantina is a member of the Managing Committee of the Tenth International Women Playwrights Conference (WPIC) in Cape Town.
+Abu Oqsa is a member of the Managing Committee of the Tenth International Women Playwrights Conference (WPIC) in Cape Town.
 In 1986, she started her career in theater with Al Hakawati theater Group in Jerusalem after a year and a half of studying theater in Tel Aviv and Jerusalem.
 At the theater, she is an editor, writer, director and producer.
-She participated in theatrical productions in Palestine, and performed in many cities in Europe, the United States and Arab countries, in several languages.
+She participated in theatrical productions in Palestine, and performed in cities in Europe, the United States and Arab countries, in several languages.
 She is one of the co-founders of the Palestinian theater League in Jerusalem.

-On April 9, 2002, during the Battle of Jenin, a group of Palestinian activists tried to deliver supplies and medicine to the Jenin Refugee Camp.
-Valantina was among them and was shot in the left arm by an Israeli soldier, and as a result completely lost the use of her left elbow.
+On 9 April 2002, during the Battle of Jenin, a group of Palestinian activists tried to deliver supplies and medicine to the Jenin Refugee Camp.
+Abu Oqsa was among them and was shot in the left arm by an Israeli soldier, and as a result completely lost the use of her left elbow.
 She became known as the "Struggler artist" to Palestinians.

 Plays

+Her play I Am Free was described as "poignant, realistic and cruel, it is a dramatic political statement.
+Her enchanting language, her full-fledged characters of unusual depth and her unique approach to a very important theme, arouse - or should arouse - the admiration of other playwrights, regardless of class, gender, taste and ethnicity."